 \section{Related work}

-This work builds upon the rich literature on inducing point methods for Gaussian Processes (see \citet{Quinonero-Candela2005-kt} and references therein).

-Recent work in this domain has utilized variational approximations \citep{Titsias2009-nm} and certain geometrical structures \citep{Wilson2015-vx}.
-Unfortunately, these advances are limited to continuous input spaces which is why we are forced to resort to more conventional inducing point methods in this work.
+\paragraph{Sparse Gaussian processes} This work builds upon the rich literature on inducing point methods for Gaussian Processes (see \cite{Quinonero-Candela2005-kt} and references therein).
+Recent work in this domain has utilized variational approximations \cite{Titsias2009-nm} and certain geometrical structures \cite{Wilson2015-vx}.
+Furthermore, it has been proposed to use spherical harmonic features \cite{dutordoir2020sparse}, orthogonal inducing points \cite{shi2020sparse}, and doubly sparse GPs \cite{adam2020doubly}.
+Unfortunately, all these advances are limited to continuous input spaces, so we are forced to resort to more conventional inducing point methods in this work.